rblack42/TechCommittee/docs/Scrapy.rst

 Installing Scrapy
 =================

-Assuming you are using virtualenv_ for Python development, this is how oyu get scraoy installed:
+Assuming you are using virtualenv_ for Python development, this is how you get Scrapy_ installed:

 ..  code-block:: text

-    $ mkdir TechCommittee
+    $ mkdir -p TechCommittee
     $ cd TechCommittee
     $ virtualenv _venv
     $ source _venv/bin/activate